Psychological Safety and Psychosocial Risk

 • Identify potential risk mitigation strategies

-• Create an environment that allows people to speak up
+• Learn how to create an environment where people speak up

-• How to assess your potential contributions to workplace issues and develop strategies for improvement
+• Assess potential personal contributions to workplace issues and develop strategies for improvement

 Learning Outcomes

-• Understand your responsibilities under the WHS laws
+• Outline your legal responsibilities under WHS legislation

 Related Results